ExplorysMedical/Apothecary/README.md

-# HTrain
+# Apothecary

 from [![Explorys][ExplorysBanner]](https://www.explorys.com)
 [ExplorysBanner]: http://media.marketwire.com/attachments/201105/65384_ExplorysMedicalLogo_PMS.eps.jpg
-## HTrain is a suite of HBase related utilities from Explorys
+## Apothecary is a suite of HBase related utilities from Explorys

-Some highlights of HTrain either committed or coming soon are:
+Some highlights of Apothecary either committed or coming soon are:

 Sorry, no real code yet.
 Just made the repository, have to get stuff into a project and attach the licenses and talk to the lawyer.